xiyuzhai/linux-zig/README.md

 # linux-zig
-A minimal linux kernel kernel implementation in Zig for study purposes
+A minimal linux kernel mimick in Zig for study purposes